43ravens/MEOPeers-2015-06-15/00-setup.md

-**Optional:** If you want to use a more Unix-like command-line shell, install Git for Windows, which includes a Bash emulator, by download and running [the installer](https://msysgit.github.io/).
+**Optional:** If you want to use a more Unix-like command-line shell, install Git for Windows, which includes a Bash emulator, by downloading and running [the installer](https://msysgit.github.io/).

 ## Mac OS X